Vietsol-Co-Ltd/CAN-tracing/README.md

 BLF Logging File (BLF) is a file format created by [Vector](http://www.vector.com) which is their main preferred log file format.
 For Vector customers there exists a dll `binlog` as their reference implementation.
 However, that is only available for Vector customers and only for Windows platform x86.

 The BLF can handle various network types such as CAN, LIN, ETHERNET, MOST and to forth.
-Many CAN loggers can emit blf format file and it can be used for Vector CANalyzer and other analytics software.
+Many CAN loggers can export BLF formatted file and it can be used for Vector CANalyzer and other analytics software.

 The main source for information is Tobias Lorenz [vector_blf](https://bitbucket.org/tobylorenz/vector_blf/src/master/) which is a very nice reference implementation.
 However, the vector_blf implementation is fairly large, complex and performance is slow for my liking.